 - 1. Canonicalize the SignedInfo element based on the CanonicalizationMethod in SignedInfo. - 2.
-Obtain the data object to be digested.
-(The signature application may rely upon the identification (URI) and Transforms provided by the signer in the Reference element, or it may obtain the content through other means such as a local cache.) - 3.
-Digest the resulting data object using the DigestMethod specified in its Reference specification. - 4.
-Compare the generated digest value against DigestValue in the SignedInfo Reference; if there is any mismatch, validation fails.
+For each Reference in SignedInfo: - 2.1 Obtain the data object to be digested.
+(For example, the signature application may dereference the URI and execute Transforms provided by the signer in the Reference element, or it may obtain the content through other means such as a local cache.) - 2.2 Digest the resulting data object using the DigestMethod specified in its Reference specification. - 2.3 Compare the generated digest value against DigestValue in the SignedInfo Reference; if there is any mismatch, validation fails.